josephadeabah/ppay/README.md

 To position Payage as an effective intermediary between employers and employees for salary negotiations, you can incorporate several features and strategies to facilitate and mediate the negotiation process.
 Here are some key steps and features to consider:

-### Features for Payage to Mediate Salary Negotiations:
+### Features for Paysight to Mediate Salary Negotiations:

 1. **Employee Profile Creation**:
    - **Feature**: Allow employees to create detailed profiles that include their current role, skills, experience, performance metrics, and salary expectations.